fishpondstudio/IndustryIdle/README.md

 Before you commit and submit a PR, make sure your code:

--   Does not have TypeScript compiler error
+-   Do not have TypeScript compiler error
--   Does not have ESLint warnings
+-   Do not have ESLint warnings
 -   Are formatted by Prettier using the rule in the project

 # License